-Anterior Cervical Discectomy and Fusion (ACDF) is a type of cervical spine surgery designed to relieve spinal cord and nerve root compression that can cause significant pain and dysfunction.
-Dr. Taghva, an expert in ACDF, emphasizes that understanding this surgical procedure is crucial for those experiencing severe neck pain and other related symptoms.
-This procedure involves removing a diseased or herniated disc (disc removal) to alleviate pressure on the spinal nerves and then fusing the bones together (spinal fusion) to stabilize the cervical spine.
+Anterior Cervical Discectomy and Fusion (ACDF) is a cervical decompression surgery created to take out pressure on the spinal cord or nerve roots due to damaged vertebrae.
+Understanding this surgical process is highly recommended for people feeling serious neck pain and other related symptoms.
+The treatment involves taking out a diseased or herniated disc (disc removal), so it no longer pinches the spinal nerves and then joining two bones together in your neck (spinal fusion) to stabilize your cervical spine.

 Why Recognizing Symptoms of Cervical Spinal Issues is Crucial